Marshall Koehn

 Marshall Koehn (born August 29, 1992) is an American former professional football player who was a placekicker in the National Football League (NFL).
-He played college football for the Iowa Hawkeyes an was signed by the Miami Dolphins as an undrafted free agent in 2016.
+He played college football for the Iowa Hawkeyes and was signed by the Miami Dolphins as an undrafted free agent in 2016.

 College career

 Koehn attended the University of Iowa from 2012 to 2015.
 After a collegiate career in which he made 28 of 36 field goals, he finished with a field goal percentage of 77.8%.
 He helped Iowa beat Pittsburgh 27–24 by kicking a 57-yard field goal as time expired on September 19, 2015.

 Professional career

 Miami Dolphins

-In May 2016, the Miami Dolphins signed Koehn as an undrafted free agent.
-On August 27, 2016, he was waived by the Dolphins.
+On May 6, 2016, the Miami Dolphins signed Koehn as an undrafted free agent.
+On August 27, he was waived by the Dolphins.

 Minnesota Vikings

 On January 3, 2017, the Minnesota Vikings signed Koehn.
-On September 2, 2017, he was waived by the Vikings.
+On September 2, he was waived by the Vikings.

 Cincinnati Bengals

 On November 4, 2017, Koehn signed with the Cincinnati Bengals after an injury to Randy Bullock.
 The next day, he kicked an extra point in the second quarter of a 23–7 loss to the Jacksonville Jaguars.
-He was released on November 11, 2017, after Bullock was deemed healthy.
+Koehn was released on November 11, after Bullock was deemed healthy.